JKoesterich/RNAseq-container/README.md

 * ParDRE - removes artifact duplicates from the paired end reads
 * kallisto - does pseudoalignment on the reads to a transcriptome
 * DESeq - does statistical analysis on the differential expressions between case and controls
+* Additional scripts I created to generate plots and graphs on the data in the intermediate files

 The files are split into the programs run in bash using a python script and a R script to run the R program.